ildar-shaimordanov/perl-utils/README.md

 **See also**

 * http://joeyh.name/code/moreutils/
 * http://backreference.org/2011/01/29/in-place-editing-of-files/

 ## `transpose`

-This is port of the AWK script
+This is Perl implementation of the AWK script to transposes the input file so rows become columns and columns become rows.

 ```awk
 #!/usr/bin/awk -f